icomey8/icomey8/README.md

 - 📫 How to reach me: i.willcomey@gmail.com

 ## Skills & Experience
-* 💬 I am proficient in Python, Pandas, React+Vite, HTML, CSS, Git; Working Knowledge with Django, Postgres, React Native, Tailwind, Dash+Plotly
+* 💬 I am proficient in Python, React+Vite, and Git; Working Knowledge with Django, Pandas, Postgres, React Native, Tailwind, Dash+Plotly, and more.
 * 👨‍💻 Data Engineering Intern at Specie Bio (June 2024 - Present), Software Development Intern at Valink Therapeutics (Aug.
 2023 - Nov.
 2023)
-* 🔭 I’m currently working on my internship and some side React projects!
+* 🔭 I’m currently working on my internship and some side projects!

 <!--
 **icomey8/icomey8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.